japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 ====
 `getBatchDescriptionString` is used when:

-* `MicroBatchExecution` stream execution engine is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run an activated streaming query>> (as the job description of any Spark jobs triggerred as part of query execution)
+* `MicroBatchExecution` stream execution engine is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run an activated streaming query>> (as the job description of any Spark jobs triggerred as part of query execution)

 * `StreamExecution` is requested to <<runStream, run stream processing>> (as the job group description of any Spark jobs triggerred as part of query execution)
 ====